Update / Create Valuelist Items from SQL

 Valuelist settings

-Note that the valuelist must allow users to update the valuelist to be able to run this procedure
+• The valuelist must allow users to update it to run this procedure.

-The valuelist must be created using M-Files admin or pre-exist.
+• The valuelist must be created in M‑Files Admin or pre‑exist.

-The ownerID of an item can be added but not changed.
-Delete the unwanted item and create a new item.
-Note that this may involve moving existing data from one valuelist item to another.
+• The OwnerID of an item can be added but not changed.
+Delete the unwanted item and create a new one if ownership must change (migrate existing data as needed).